-- 1. Sensitive personal information maintained by an agency may not be transported or accessed from a location off government property whether by its agent or employee unless the head of agency has ensured implementation of privacy policies and appropriate security measures.
-A request for such transportation or access is submitted to and approved by the head of the agency, which must include proper accountability structures in the processing of data. - 2.
-The head of agency shall approve requests for off-site access in accordance with the following guidelines: - (a) Deadline for Approval or Disapproval In the case of any request submitted to the head of an agency, such head of the agency shall approve or disapprove the request within two (2) business days after the date of submission of the request.
-In case there is no action by the head of the agency, then such request is considered disapproved; - (b) Limitation to One thousand (1,000) Records If a request is approved, the head of the agency shall limit the access to not more than one thousand (1,000) records at a time, subject to the succeeding paragraph. - (c) Encryption.
-Any technology used to store, transport or access sensitive personal information for purposes of offsite access approved under this subsection shall be secured by the use of the most secure encryption standard recognized by the Commission.
+- 1. Sensitive personal information maintained by an agency may not be transported or accessed from a location off or outside of government property, whether by its agent or employee, unless the head of agency has ensured the implementation of privacy policies and appropriate security measures.
+A request for such transportation or access shall be submitted to and approved by the head of agency.
+The request must include proper accountability mechanisms in the processing of data. - 2.
+The head of agency shall approve requests for off-site access in accordance with the following guidelines: - (a) Deadline for Approval or Disapproval.
+The head of agency shall approve or disapprove the request within two (2) business days after the date of submission of the request.
+Where no action is taken by the head of agency, the request is considered disapproved; - (b) Limitation to One thousand (1,000) Records.
+Where a request is approved, the head of agency shall limit the access to not more than one thousand (1,000) records at a time, subject to the next succeeding paragraph. - (c) Encryption.
+Any technology used to store, transport or access sensitive personal information for purposes of off-site access approved under this subsection shall be secured by the use of the most secure encryption standard recognized by the Commission.

 Section 32.
 Implementation of Security Requirements.
-Notwithstanding the effective date of these Rules, the requirements in the preceding paragraphs shall be implemented before any off-site or online access request is approved.
+Notwithstanding the effective date of these Rules, the requirements in the preceding sections shall be implemented before any off-site or online access request is approved.
 Any data sharing agreement between a source agency and another government agency shall be subject to review of the Commission on its own initiative or upon complaint of data subject.

 Section 33.
 Applicability to Government Contractors.
-In entering into any contract that may involve accessing or requiring sensitive personal information from one thousand (1,000) or more individuals, an agency shall require a contractor and its employees to register their personal data processing system with the Commission in accordance with this Act and to comply with the other provisions of this Act including the immediately preceding sections, in the same manner as agencies and government employees comply with such requirements.
+In entering into any contract with a private service provider that may involve accessing or requiring sensitive personal information from one thousand (1,000) or more individuals, a government agency shall require such service provider and its employees to register their personal data processing system with the Commission in accordance with the Act and these Rules.
+The service provider, as personal information processor, shall comply with the other provisions of the Act and these Rules, particularly the immediately preceding sections, similar to a government agency and its employees.